Post

 • Shell script retrieves the number of file changes

-• Determines the number and labels the PR accordingly
+• Determines the count and labels the PR accordingly

 • Completed